There isn’t a week that passes where someone doesn’t ask me about what kind of things to consider before starting a small business.

-Based on my 16 years experience of operating a copywriting and content writing business success in business is as much about mindset, tenacity, commitment, and passion as it is about being good at what you do.
+Based on my 16 years of experience in operating a copywriting and content writing business, success in business is as much about mindset, tenacity, commitment, and passion as it is about being good at what you do.

 That said, here’s a question that rolled in last week about how to start a business while you’re employed and a few of the small business marketing and mindset tips advice I shared which you may find useful too.

 Also, I would love you to add your thoughts and experience on this blog, so leave a comment and feel free to share this article with people you think can benefit from it.

 “Hey, Eddie.
 Though I am well settled in my job, I have been toying around with the idea of a start-up.
 I have a couple of great ideas.
 How should I proceed?
 What are the kind of mistakes I should avoid?”